MarcosDevlocal/MarcosDevlocal/README.md

 I’m a **Full-Stack Developer** from Spain with a background in **computer systems, networking, and data-oriented web development**.
 I enjoy building **clear, maintainable software** and understanding the systems that run underneath it.

-- 🔭 Experience in **institutional data systems and IT environments**
-- 🌱 Currently learning **Mobile Development with Android Studio**
-- 🐧 Comfortable working with **Linux and Windows-based systems**
-- 📊 Passionate about **data visualization and structured information systems**
+- ✨ **Exploring new technologies:** Mobile development, data visualization, and cross-platform tools
+- 🛠 **Hands-on problem solving:** Linux & Windows systems, IT infrastructure, and automation
+- 🌱 **Continuous learning:** Always improving, experimenting, and growing as a developer
-- 💡 I value **clarity, practicality, and steady improvement**
+- 💡 **Designing for humans:** I value clarity, usability, and calm software experiences

 ---